-Jesus, before He went to the cross, to the grave, and before He rose from the dead, He promised the disciples to send the Holy Spirit to refresh their minds, to remind them of what He had taught them, and to direct their future mission.
+Jesus, before He went to the cross, to the grave, and before He rose from the dead, promised the disciples that He would send the Holy Spirit to refresh their minds, to remind them of what He had taught them, and to direct their future mission.
 The disciples were slow in reaching out to the world with the Gospel.
 They even were not able to collect Jesus’ Life and Jesus’ Message into writing.
 Meanwhile, Jesus enlisted Saul of Tarsus, who was trained in the Scriptures.
 Saul was raised in a Gentile, as well as in a Jewish culture, to become the first Gospel preacher to the World.
 Saul became Paul!
 And Luke, his Gentile friend, became his physician and his scribe.
 The Holy Spirit used Luke’s mind and skills to record Paul’s life and work.
 Paul met the “Risen Christ” on the road to Damascus and he had a different perception of the invisible Lord.
 For instance, Jesus’ body died, but Jesus’ Spirit revealed Himself to the spirits who were in prison for their faith during the time of Noah.
 Paul, joined by Peter, also believed that Jesus, in the Spirit, preached to the dead:

 “(What does “he ascended” mean except that he also descended to the lower, earthly region?
 He who descended is also the very one who ascended higher than all the heavens, in order to fill the whole universe)” (Ephesians 4:9-10).

 For Christ died for sins once for all, the righteous for the unrighteous, to bring them to God.
 He was put to death in the body but made alive by the Spirit, through whom also he went and preached to the spirits in prison who disobeyed long ago when God waited patiently in the days of Noah while the ark was being built.
 In it only a few people, eight in all, were saved through water, and this water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a good conscience toward God.
-It saves you by the resurrection of Jesus Christ, who has gone into heaven and is at God’s right hand—with angels, authorities and powers in submission to him
+It saves you by the resurrection of Jesus Christ, who has gone into heaven and is at God’s right hand—with angels, authorities and powers in submission to him (I Peter 3:18-22).

 Also, before Jesus died, He promised that His Spirit would take His place and direct the disciple’s future and their lives.
 However, for the Holy Spirit to feel comfortable being with the disciples, they had to obey His Commandments.
 Christ, Himself, fulfilled the Law and the Prophets: